Yuri Pattison and Liliane Puthod Revive a Disused Dublin Pumphouse

 Pattison’s work is the result of a collaboration between Temple Bar Gallery and Studios and Urbane Künste Ruhr, Bochum, where an iteration of his project, dream sequence (working title for a work in progress) (2023–ongoing), was exhibited last year.
 The centrepiece of the work is an AI-generated film that follows a river from its source in the mountains through an industrial plant to the ocean beside an affluent urban harbour.
 The film’s subject is an impersonal, natural process, but its depiction evokes the sense of a universal journey akin to a myth or a parable.
 Pattison’s work responds to live inputs provided by environmental monitors, which record air and water quality, changing the sequence and content of the imagery.
 Paired with the impressive visual component is a haunting score: a Disklavier, or MIDI-controlled player piano, contributes a sparse, cyclical melody.

 The description ‘site-specific’ is occasionally over-used, but not so in this case.
 Temple Bar Gallery and Studios has a ground-floor space in Dublin’s Temple Bar district, but this exhibition occupies a large venue further east, in Dublin Port.
-Spearheaded by the port’s heritage team, the show is the fruit of an exciting new development to bring a large-scale, industrial site into the fold of curatorial spaces available in the city.
+Spearheaded by the gallery with the support of the port’s heritage team, the show is the fruit of an exciting new development to bring a large-scale, industrial site into the fold of curatorial spaces available in the city.
 It also adds a further dimension to the installations, acutely felt in Pattison’s dream sequence.
 Located in a former 1950s pump house, the work is surrounded by control stations, switchboards and an overhead gantry crane, replicating the highly developed mercantile buildings we witness in the artist’s film.

 On the whole, there’s a panpsychic logic at work here, as automated and inhuman processes simmer in the affects of memory and dream, ritual and myth.
 The location only amplifies this impression: container shipments are loaded and unloaded by city-scale machines, not a person in sight.
 This is Joycean art, but not the everyday variety – Puthod and Pattison give voice to things that are either unseen or forgotten, creating a ghostly harmony.